Learn which items to purchase before heading to the most magical destination!

 Walt Disney World is in Central Florida.
 As a result, it can get hot and sticky—especially if you visit during the summer months.
 With that in mind, it's a good idea to bring items that help you beat the heat.
 Cooling towels and misting fans will be your best friends when that Florida heat starts to make you melt.

-However, you'll also want to pack some healthy snacks for your family so you're not forking over a fortune every time someone is starving (which seems to happen every hour!).
+However, you'll also want to pack some healthy snacks for your family, so you're not forking over a fortune every time someone is starving (which seems to happen every hour!).

-Once night descends on Disney World, a whole new variety of things to buy pop up.
-And, once your kid sees those glow sticks and spinning light toys they'll simply have to have one.
-Create your own magic by making these items some of the things to buy before you visit Disney World.
-You can easily, and cheaply, pre-purchase glow stick bracelets, wands, and necklaces that’ll make your kids feel like a part of the magic.
+Once night descends on Disney World, a whole new variety of things to buy at Disney World pop up.
+And, once your kid sees those glow sticks and spinning light toys, they'll simply have to have one as it's one of the best things to buy in Disney World.

+Ear muffs on our list of Disney World stuff to buy?
 Parades and shows at Disney World are seriously magical.
-They’re also seriously loud.
-Depending on the age of your little one, you might need ear protection to save them from the high volume of the shows and parades.
+But, unfortunately, they're also seriously loud.
+So, depending on the age of your little one, you might need ear protection to save them from the high volume of shows and parades.

-15) First Aid Kit
+First Aid Kit

-17) ID Tattoos for Children
+ID Tattoos for Children

 Disney World is a safe place.
 That said, kids can go a bit looney upon seeing their favorite characters in person.
 As a result, they might run ahead and easily get lost in the crowd.

 I dare you to blow bubbles with a frown.
 It's simply impossible!
 With that in mind, bubble wands are one of the things to buy before you visit Disney World that'll keep your kids preoccupied while waiting in line or waiting for shows/parades to start.